aburrell/apexpy/docs/installation.rst

 NumPy/SciPy available in
 `their repositories <https://www.scipy.org/scipylib/download.html#third-party-vendor-package-managers>`_.

-When you have NumPy, you may use either PyPi or GitHub to install this package.
+When you have NumPy, you may use either PyPI or GitHub to install this package.

 .. _installation-pip:

-PyPi
+PyPI
 ----
-This is the most straigforward option!
+This is the most straightforward option!
 From the command line use ``pip`` [1]_::

     pip install apexpy